plotly/plotly.github.io/_posts/excel/Dashboards/2015-10-16-make-a-dashboard.md

       img: "![Publish dashboard](http://i.imgur.com/jvtVyVT.png)"
  - title: Embed Your Dashboard
    sub-steps:
-    - copy: "Embed your dashboard in an iframe on your own site!
+    - copy: "You can embed your dashboard in an iframe on your own site!
 Edit the following code, replacing our dashboard with the appropriate link to yours."
       img: "![Embed dashboard](http://i.imgur.com/L1Ky4CJ.png)"
     - copy: "Our insurance 'Quarterly Outlook' can be found here at the secret link dashboards.ly provided: [click here](http://dashboards.ly/ua-6xAxoi32b7oEoqgjav5CFS).
 Got a cool dashboard of your own?
 Drop us a line!"
       img: "![Dashboard](http://i.imgur.com/uhxCioO.png)"